Pope Tech PDF Scanning in Canvas LMS is powered by GrackleDocs PDF Testing engine, which uses the PDF/UA standard for its tests.

 - Remove the PDF or convert to a Canvas Page (When to use HTML webpages instead of PDFs).

-- Fix issues in the source file or Create a new accessible document with Word Doc.
+- Fix issues in the source file or create a new accessible document with Word Doc.

-PDF Scan Detail
+PDF Scan Detail Report

-Not all of this information is saved on every PDF but can be useful for prioritization.
-For example if a PDF hasn’t been edited for 12 years it might be an opportunity to remove the PDF or convert it to a Canvas page instead of remediating the PDF.
+For example, if a PDF hasn’t been edited for 12 years, it might be an opportunity to remove the PDF or convert it to a Canvas page.

 Automated Report Details